-&lt;sup>73 USSG §3B1.2, comment. (n.3(B)).
+USSG §3B1.2, comment. (n.3(B)).

-&lt;sup>74 United States v.
+United States v.
 Roberts, 223 F.3d 377, 381 (6th Cir.
 2000) ("Although this note applies by its terms only to a defendant who has been convicted of a lesser offense, it stands for the principle that when a defendant's base offense level does not reflect the conduct of the larger conspiracy, he should not receive a mitigating role adjustment simply because he was a minor participant in that broader criminal scheme."); see also United States v.
 Kiekow, 872 F.3d 236, 248 (5th Cir.
-2017) ("[W]hen a sentence is based on activity in which a defendant was actually involved, § 3B1.2 does not require a reduction in the base offense level even though the defendant's activity in a larger conspiracy may have been minor or minimal." (citations omitted)); United States v.
+2017) (affirming the district court's denial of a minimal role reduction based on circuit precedent holding that "when a sentence is based on activity in which a defendant was actually involved, §3B1.2 does not require a reduction in the base offense level even though the defendant's activity in a larger conspiracy may have been minor or minimal." (quoting United States v.
+Marmolejo.
+106 F.3d 1213, 1217 (5th Cir.
+1997))); United States v.
 Durham, 836 F.3d 903, 912 n.8 (8th Cir.
 2016) (minor role adjustment inapplicable when the court had decreased defendant's base offense level "below what it would have been if she had been held accountable for the actual amount of drugs involved in the conspiracy during the relevant time").

-those involved in the conduct of a group."
+Application Note 4 provides that §3B1.2(a)'s 4-level reduction for minimal participants "is intended to cover defendants who are plainly among the least culpable of those involved in the conduct of a group."
 The application note further provides that "the defendant's lack of knowledge or understanding of the scope and structure of the enterprise and of the activities of others is indicative of a role as minimal participant."